Best 27 Inch Monitor Under $500

 Unlike other monitors that have to be calibrated so as to achieve their best picture quality, our pick is calibrated at the factory which means you can begin using it right out of the box.
 You don’t even have to tweak its default settings although you might find it necessary to change its brightness settings depending on the lighting conditions of your environment.

 Switching from picture quality, we were also keen on ergonomics and accessibility.
 Our pick has a broad range of adjustability options.
 All of its magic sits on its stand.
 You can swivel the display 90 degrees either side from the center; the allowance comes in handy when you need to share something with someone sitting or standing beside you.
 You can tilt it up to 4 degrees forward and up to 20 degrees backward.
 From its lowest position on the stand, the screen can raise up to four and a half inches and vice versa.
-Just for the sake of knowing, this monitor is adaptable to VESA mount.
+A great tip; this monitor is adaptable to VESA mount.

 Connectivity and accessibility of ports